Contributing Gear Writer

 Cons: Handles are prone to wear

 Engel has made a name for themselves in the hunting and fishing scene for durable, dependable coolers, and even powered coolers for those extended trips.
 What we really liked about their new Ultralite cooler is in its name: it’s far lighter than other coolers in its size category, without sacrificing ice retention.
-Sure, it may not have as long lasting effect as some burlier models, but for a day at the beach, it did perfectly.
+Sure, it may not have as long lasting effect as some burlier models, but for a day at the beach, it performed perfectly.
 And let’s not overlook the price: At $200, it’s much more affordable than some of the other premium brand name models on this list.
 It also comes with a few included extras such as a wire basket for dry goods and a divider to separate drinks and food.

 The only downside is that the rope on the handles aren’t as durable as some others, so if you abuse the cooler you might want something a bit more rugged.
 But with a far lighter weight than other larger coolers, the tradeoff might be worth it.
 Plus, it’s easy enough to change those out.